codershubinc/vs-music/README.md

 1. Check that playerctl works with your music player
 2. Verify your music player supports MPRIS
 3. Check VS Code's Developer Console for errors
+4. Review the [ARTWORK_IMPROVEMENTS.md](ARTWORK_IMPROVEMENTS.md) for detailed technical documentation
-4. Create an issue with your system info:
+5. Create an issue with your system info:
    - Linux distribution and version
    - Music player and version
    - playerctl version
+   - VS Music extension version (0.1.7)
    - Error messages from console

 ## 🎵 Supported Formats